electronicvisions/model-paper-mc-sbi/README.md

 The repository is structured as follows:
 - `src/py/paper_sbi`: Python library.
 - `src/py/paper_sbi/scripts`: Experiment and visualization scripts.
+- `src/configurations`: YAML configuration files for experiments.
 - `tests`: Hardware and software tests.

 To generate an approximated posterior the script `attenuation_sbi.py` can be executed.
-It takes experiment data from which a target observation can be extracted as an argument.
+It takes a YAML configuration file which defines experiment parameters such as target observation or hyperparameters of the neural density estimator, see `src/configurations/attenuation_sbi.yaml` for default values.
-Such experiment data can be recorded with `record_variations.py` which can be found in the repository `model-hw-mc-attenuation`.
+A target observation can be recorded with `record_variations.py` which can be found in the repository `model-hw-mc-attenuation`.

 Further scripts for visualizing the posteriors or samples drawn from the posterior can be found in the repository `paramopt`.